qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 a single experimental parameter sweep.
 This analysis subclasses can override several class attributes to customize the behavior from data processing to post-processing, including providing systematic initial guess for parameters tailored to the experiment.
-Here we describe how code developers can create new analysis inheriting from the base class.
+Here we describe how code developers can create new analysis that inherits from the base class.

 .. _curve_analysis_overview: